two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 How To Get To Cancun or Tulum

-After you’ve decided to visit and stay in one of these two beautiful beach cities, you must know how to get there first.
+After you’ve decided to visit and stay in one of these two beautiful beach cities, you must know how to get the one you’ve chosen.

-Once in Cancun, you’ve got to make your way to Cancun’s Centro or Hotel Zone depending on where you’re staying.
-Travel time from the airport to Cancun takes around 20/30 Minutes.
+Once in Cancun, you’ve got to make your way to Cancun’s Centro or Hotel Zone, depending on where you’re staying.
+Travel time from the airport to Cancun takes around 20 to 30 Minutes.

 Options to Leave Cancun Airport to Hotel:

-Tulum is easy to get to, but of course, it’s further.
+Tulum is easy to get to, but it’s further.
 From Cancun International Airport to Tulum, it’s a two-hour drive.
 The main highway traffic can affect timing by an additional 10 to 15 minutes to Tulum from Cancun Airport.
-If you’d like more information on how to get to Tulum from Cancun Airport, refer to my complete transportation guide.

 Options to Tulum from Cancun Airport: